Anon-Planet/thgtoa/docs/guide/index.md

 - The smartphone OS makers (Google/Apple for Android/IOs) also keep logs of IMEI/IMSI identifications tied to Google/Apple accounts and which user has been using them.
 They too can trace back the history of the phone and to which accounts it was tied in the past[^92].

 - Government agencies around the world interested in your phone number can and do use[^93] special devices called "IMSI catchers"[^94] like the Stingray[^95] or more recently the Nyxcell[^96].
-These devices can impersonate (to spoof) a cell phone Antenna and force a specific IMSI (your phone) to connect to it to access the cell network.
-Once they do, they will be able to use various MITM[^97] (Man-In-The-Middle Attacks) that will allow them to:
+These devices can impersonate (to spoof) a cell phone Antenna and force a specific IMSI to connect to it to access the cell network.
+Once they do, they will be able to use various MITM[^97] that will allow them to:

     - Tap your phone (voice calls and SMS).